University of California, Los Angeles

-UCLA student-athletes compete as the Bruins in the Pac-12 Conference.
-The Bruins have won 120 NCAA team championships, second only to Stanford University's 128 team titles.
-In total, 410 Bruins have made Olympic teams, winning 270 Olympic medals: 136 gold, 71 silver, and 63 bronze.
-UCLA has been represented in every Olympics since the university's founding with one exception (1924) and has had a gold medalist in every Olympics the U.S. participated in since 1932.
+UCLA student-athletes compete as the Bruins in the Big Ten Conference.
+They won 124 NCAA team championships while in the Big Ten and the Pac-12 Conference, second only to Stanford University's 128 team titles.
+436 Bruins have made Olympic teams, winning 284 Olympic medals: 141 gold, 74 silver and 69 bronze.
+UCLA has been represented in every Olympics since the university's founding (except in 1924) and has had a gold medalist in every Olympics in which the U.S. has participated since 1932.